rocket-pool/old.docs.rocketpool.net/src/guides/node/local/hardware.md

 Raspberry Pi's are credit-card sized "single-board computers" that include a CPU and RAM built directly onto the board.
 They are also quite cheap, with the most powerful model only costing $80.
 While they were originally intended as a simple option to help teach young students how to program, the hardware hacking community has become enamored with these capable little computers and have employed them in hundreds of use cases... including staking!
-It comes with a quad core ARM64 processor at 1.5 GHz (overclockable to 2.1 GHz), up to 8 GB of DDR4 RAM, and only draws 5 to 8 watts during use.
+It comes with a quad core ARM64 processor at 1.5 GHz (overclockable to 2.2 GHz), up to 8 GB of DDR4 RAM, and only draws 5 to 8 watts during use.

-Despite the general consensus in the Ethereum space that Raspberry Pis should not be used for staking, Rocket Pool developer Joe Clapis (known on Discord as **jcrtp**) is confident that his configuration can handle the load of being a Rocket Pool node.
+Despite the general consensus in the Ethereum space that Raspberry Pis should not be used for staking, Rocket Pool developer Joe Clapis (known on Discord as **jcrtp**) has been successfully running 5 minipools on a Raspberry Pi for over a year - including after the Merge.
 This makes it the cheapest and lowest power option currently available, but offers the least amount of headroom or flexibility if the future of Ethereum staking demands higher performance.

 Jcrtp's Setup: